Skip to Content

 Select Stitch

-• Test settings on scrap fabric first
+Test the waters with your settings on scrap fabric first!

 Stitch Along Hem